btholt/build-a-fullstack-nextjs-app-v4/lessons/07-email/C-react-email.md

 - Normally I'd be a bit more useful about the BASE_URL, but for here it's fine for the email
 - Otherwise it's jsut getting the right data to render.
 - These emails look great!
 And we don't have to write painful email templates.
+- Vercel will populate that URL automatically - otherwise we want it to head to local dev.

 Congrats!
 Adding email to a modern app is so easy.
 Adding something like Twilio for texting isn't super hard either, it'll feel very similar.